Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Analysis of the deterministic flow

-Before proceeding to the decomposition of $p_t^{(k)}$ for $k \geq 3$, we first note from the first two situations that it should involve $k$ products of $p_t$.
-A direct bound for such a product via \eqref{e:decomposition1-2} and \eqref{e:decomposition1-3} will then give a non-integrable singularity at $t=0$ as soon as $k \geq 3$.
-The next lemma says that one can reduce the singularity in time to being integrable by exchanging it with some singularity in $\vec{y}$.
+Before proceeding to $p_t^{(k)}$ for $k \geq 3$, we first note from \eqref{e:g_t-k_defn} that the forcing term $g_t^{(k)}$ involves $k$ products of $p_t$.
+A naive bound via \eqref{e:decomposition1-2} and \eqref{e:decomposition1-3} will then give a non-integrable singularity at $t=0$ as soon as $k \geq 3$.
+The next lemma says one can reduce the singularity in time by trading it with some singularity in $\vec{y}$.